IustinPro/Excel-to-Image-Assignment-Calendar/README.md

 Unit Nr & Assignment Number can only be a number.
-Due in Date must be formatted as DD/MM/YYYY e.g 12 January 2025 would be 12/01/2025, Only Numerical values
+Due in Date must be formatted as DD/MM/YYYY e.g 12 January 2025 would be 12/01/2025, Only Numerical values Additionaly there is support for the due in date to be TBD (To Be Decided)

 2.
 Copy your address to the folder and in powershell run